 Save money on freight shipping

 One of the biggest benefits for ecommerce merchants using LTL freight is reduced shipping costs from sharing truck space.
-Paying for a single truck is expensive, and storing all of that inventory once it reaches its final destination can be even more expensive if it’s not going to turn over and be fulfilled fast.
+Paying for a single truck is expensive, and storing all of that inventory once it reaches its final destination can be even more expensive if it’s not going to turn over and be fulfiled fast.

 Secure your inventory in pallets

-LTL freight utilizes palletized or crated shipments.
+LTL freight utilises palletized or crated shipments.
 Consolidating a shipment onto a pallet creates greater stability for the shipping units throughout its travels to prevent shipping damages while in transit.
 This is especially critical when shipping fragile items.

 When goods are loaded onto pallets, it’s easier to evenly distribute weight and wrap all the units tightly together and have a shipping label and proper documentation on the outside.
 Without tightly securing inventory, you may risk being unable to sell it, causing a lot of inventory writeoffs.